Presentation

 The Importance of Your Opening Lines

-When you start with a compelling opening, you immediately earn your listeners' attention.
-That attention is currency.
-It allows you to guide their focus, introduce your perspective, and deliver lasting impact.
-Skipping the hook or settling for a weak one is a missed opportunity to build trust and intrigue from the start.
+When you start with a compelling opening, you earn your listeners’ focus right away—and that focus is currency.
+It lets you guide their attention, introduce your perspective, and increase the odds they’ll remember what you say.
+Skipping the hook (or settling for a weak one) wastes the most powerful moment you get: the beginning.

 What Makes a Hook Effective?